shayesteh-69/Space-X-Falcon-9-First-Stage-Landing-Prediction/README.md

 LR,KNN,SVM,DT models have been builed and evaluated for the best classifier
 # Results
 The SVM,KNN, and LR models are the best in the term of prediction accuracy for this dataset.
+Low weighted payloads performs perform better than the heavier payloads.